 Also, take a look at the machine and if you see anything suspicious, such as a camera pointing at the keypad, walk away and find another machine.

 I wrote this page for the benefit of tourists visiting Thailand and in financial terms the scams are relatively small.
-If you visit Thailand for a few weeks and get scammed, you're unlikely to lose too much money.
+If you visit Thailand for a few weeks and get scammed, the amount of money won't seriously alter your life.

-However, if you decide to get more involved with Thailand and the Thais you can lose everything, including the shirt off your back.
+However, if you decide to get more involved with Thailand you can lose everything, including the shirt off your back.
 There is no compassion among scammers and if they leave a foreigner with nothing, they don't care.

 Many tourists become smitten with Thailand and dream of living in the Land of Smiles.
-I have seen many estate agents in places like Phuket advertising houses and villas for sale; their target customers being foreigners.
+I have seen many estate agents in places like Phuket advertising houses and villas for sale and their target customers are foreigners.
 Some agents are fine and will explain everything, including the very high level of risk.
 Other, less scrupulous agents, won't.

 Thai law does not allow foreigners to buy land in Thailand and to purchase a house or a villa you need to purchase land (this isn't so with a condo).
 Also, it isn't unknown for Thais to sell property built on land that doesn't belong to them.
 If you buy such a property and the true owner reclaims the land later there is nothing you can do.